Generating DTSI and DTBO Overlay Files

 MACHINE=<machine-name> bitbake <firmware-name>

-If you build the wic image using command below, you will then find the firmware(.bit.bin, .dtbo, .xclbin, .json files) on target in /lib/firmware/xilinx/<firmware-name>
+6. If you build the .wic image using the following command, then find the firmware (.bit.bin, .dtbo, .xclbin, .json files) on target in /lib/firmware/xilinx/<firmware-name>.

 MACHINE=<machine-name> bitbake kria-image-full-cmdline

-Using fpgamanger_custom bbclass in PetaLinux
+Using the fpgamanger_custom Bitbake Class in PetaLinux

-1. Petalinux of the appropriate version
+1. PetaLinux of the appropriate version

 2. SOM BSP of the appropriate release